 Step 11: Throw out your gloves

-If you were wearing disposable gloves, remove them by pulling down from the wrist area, then throw out.
+If you were wearing disposable gloves, remove them by pulling them down from the wrist area, then throw them out.

 If you were wearing plastic cleaning gloves, you’ll want to use a clean paper towel to turn on the bathroom sink.
 While you’re still wearing the gloves, wash your gloved hands with warm soapy water.
 If you only have bar soap, avoid this part, and just spray down your gloves with disinfectant spray before removing them.